What Is Outpatient Rehab?

 Rehab can be quite expensive, and insurance can make all the difference.
 Find out about the costs of the program and if your insurance will cover it before you commit to any program.

-How Available Will My Doctor Be?
+How Available Will My Treatment Providers Be?

 Committing to an outpatient program means you will not be around your doctor, therapist, and other professionals for support 24/7 like you would in an inpatient program.
 Support is everything.
-Research the communication process between doctors and outpatients when there is an emergency after they go home for the day.
+Research the communication process between treatment providers and outpatients when there is an emergency after they go home for the day.

 Finding an Outpatient Program That Works for You